weng-lab/SCREEN/graphql/docs/queries/overview.md

 To get detailed information on a single cCRE, such as their epigenetic signals in all cell types, or their intersection with transcription factors, you can use the `ccre` field.

-## Retrieving metadata

-In many queries, specific names for biosamples, cell compartments, transcription factors, etc. are required/optional for input.
-So, it's important to be able to get a list of these.
-The `globals` field allows querying these by assembly, the input files used for SCREEN, and some other miscellaneous data such as binned cCRE counts across the genome.

 ## Querying gene expression data